 The Internet is available to staff and pupils.
 All are aware of the 'Acceptable Use Policy and ICT Code of Conduct' for Staff and Pupils - staff sign this, and parents sign on behalf of the pupils.
-We also provide regular information for our parents about Online Safety.
+We also provide regular information for our parents about school arrangements for Online Safety.
 No pupil accesses the Internet in school using a personal mobile device.

 An Internet monitoring programme is in place to highlight possible misuse (Securus).
-The Senior Leadership Team and the Governors reserve the right to make random audits of the history file that records which websites pupils and staff have visited.
+The Senior Leadership Team and the Governors regularly review the systems and reserve the right to make random audits of the history file that records which websites pupils and staff have visited.
 Online filtering is in place to block all traffic that comes through the school's network that is classified as inappropriate.
 Further information can be found in the Computing and Online Safety policies.